eliasmagn/msm8953-chota/readme.md

 ### Runtime controls

-Two new sysfs attributes are exposed under the SMB charger platform device:
+Three sysfs attributes are exposed under the SMB charger platform device:

 - `allow_charge_while_otg` – enable or disable the policy (default disabled).
 - `otg_charge_icl_ua` – configure the input current limit used while sinking in this mode (defaults to 500 mA when unset).
+- `otg_policy_debounce_ms` – adjust the shared debounce window (clamped between 50 ms and 500 ms, defaults to 150 ms) without rebuilding the kernel.

-Both attributes take effect immediately when updated, even while an OTG session is underway, so the sink current can be tuned in real time.
+Each attribute takes effect immediately when updated, even while an OTG session is underway, so the sink current and debounce window can be tuned in real time.

 The driver explicitly initialises its policy bookkeeping to "no cable" during probe so early boot messages reflect the real configuration before any